helloleonguan/DL.ai_Coursera/Course5_Sequence_Models/notes/week02.md

 _the weighting term function has the following functionalities: a) eliminating 0-count terms, b) giving slightly less weights to stopwords pairs, c) moderating less frequent word pairs._
 * axis might not be easily human-interpretable and might not be orthogonal.
 ![](./img/wk02_axis.png)
+* randomly initialise those parameters (theta, e) in the learning algorithms.

 ### 4. Sentiment Classification
 * classifying the emotion of a piece of text.